Weeknote for 8/4/2019

 Continuing my AI movie project, I watched Bicentennial Man.
 I think it’s extremely unlikely that an AI would spontaneously develop recognizable emotions and want to be human, so I don’t think it was great as an AI story.
 As an exploration of what it means to be human, I found it to be decently thoughtful, in a ’90s sort of way, and I liked the robot costumes, technology props, and set design.
 I have a new appreciation for Sam Neill, and it was nice to see Lynne Thigpen.

-This entry was posted in AI, Car, Conceptual modeling, Movies, Social issues, Spirituality, Weeknotes.
+This entry was posted in AI, Car, Conceptual modeling, Coping, Movies, Social issues, Spirituality, Weeknotes.
 Bookmark the permalink.

 6 Responses to Weeknote for 8/4/2019